CTVA

 --Myron Cohen (comedian)

---Joe Howard and son Joe Jr. (singing-comedy team) - "I Wonder Who's
+--Joe Howard and son Joe Jr. (singing-comedy team) - "I Wonder Who's Kissing Her Now"

---Jan Peerce (opera singer) - "Vesti La Glubba" & "You'll Never Walk
+--Jan Peerce (opera singer) - "Vesti La Glubba" & "You'll Never Walk Alone"

-580. scheduled: Luise Rainer; Alan King; Dolores Wilson
+Luise Rainer, Alan King, Dolores Wilson

 --Luise Rainer (actress, filmed interview)